aidanlowrie/aidanlowrie/README.md

-I'm interested in Machine Learning, Data Science, Software Development and Biology.
-I am a recent graduate (first class) from the University of Birmingham.
+* Recent NatSci (Biology) grad from the University of Birmingham.
+* Soon to be a student at the University of Edinburgh (MSc Speech and Language Processing).
+* Interested in science, ML, LLMs.

-You can reach me by email (aidanlowrie@gmail.com), WhatsApp (+447925049253) or by instagram (@aidanlowrie).
+Reach me by email (aidanlowrie@gmail.com), WhatsApp (+447925049253) or by instagram (@aidanlowrie).